 Coincidence?
 Many don't think so.
 Several people argue that the French might have taken the Roman weight as a baseline when coming up with their own system of standard weights.

-First and foremost, the world most often measures gold bullion using either troy ounces or grams.
+First and foremost, the world's most common gold measurements consist either of troy ounces or grams.

-For this real world video example above, we used a $12 dollar two decimal point digital scale to weigh some common 24 karat 1 troy ounce gold bullion products.
+For this real-world video example above, we used a $12 dollar two-decimal point digital scale to weigh some common 24 karats 1 troy ounce gold ingot products.

-To begin we will weigh how many grams are in this .9999 fine 1 oz PAMP Suisse gold bar.
+To begin, we weigh how many grams are in this .9999 fine 1 oz PAMP Suisse gold bar.

-Up next we will weight a common 1 oz Royal Canadian Mint gold coin comprised of .9999 fine gold bullion.
+Up next, we weigh a common One Troy Ounce Canadian Maple Leaf Coin comprised of .9999 fine gold bullion.

-Note that it is common for both government and private gold mint products to err on the heavy side by containing an extra 100th gram or two of gold.
+Note that it is common for both government and private gold mint products to err on the heavy side by containing an extra 100th grams or two of gold.

-It is also very unlikely you will ever find genuine gold bullion products which do not contain a minimum of the troy ounce or gold gram weight stamped upon them.
+It is also very unlikely you will ever find genuine gold ingot products which do not contain a minimum of the troy ounce unit or weight stamped upon them.

-One additional important point about weighing common gold bullion coins.
-Two of the most popular and widely circulated gold bullion coins are 22k gold (the South African Gold Krugerrand coin being one).
+When comparing prices, one additional important point about weighing common gold bullion coins is to consider their purity.
+Two of the most popular and widely circulated fine gold coins are 22k gold, the South African Gold Krugerrand coin being one of them:

-This 22k gold eagle coin is made with an over .916 gold purity yet it also mixed with additional silver and copper inputs, to make it more more dent and warp resistant.
+This 22k 1 oz Gold Eagle coin is made with an over .916 gold purity, yet the gold coin is also mixed with additional silver and copper inputs to make it more dent and warp resistant.

-To ensure this 22k Gold Eagle coin indeed has its gold gram weight, we would simply multiply 33.95 grams by its .916667 purity resulting in an approximate 31.12 grams of gold contained.
+To ensure the gold weight in grams of 22k gold coins, we simply multiply 33.95 grams by its .916667 purity resulting in approximately 31.12 grams of the precious metal contained.

 We hope this article and video helped you better understand precisely how many grams are in a troy ounce of gold bullion.